28 JAN 1852 - Lancaster, VA

 On the 1860 census Z.H.
-George and Luther appear near the Litwalton post office in Lancaster County.
+George and Luther appear together.
 Z.H. aged 33, is a oysterman.
 He does not own any property, and his personal property is valued at $125.
 He was unable to read or write.
 Luther, age 9, is attending school.
-In Grandaddy's scrapbook he suggested that in Luther's later childhood years he may have been raised by his mother's brother, Michael Wilder, III and his wife Emma.
-He also thought there could have been a Wilder connection to the village of Foxwells, but I do not know what evidence he was basing that on.
+In Marvin L. George's scrapbook he suggested that in Luther's later childhood years he may have been raised by his mother's brother, Michael Wilder, III and his wife Emma.
+He also thought there could have been a Wilder connection to the village of Foxwells.
+With more documents uncovered I think the Wilders were always at Carter's Creek.

 During the Civil war Luther's father was able to claim a medical waiver for epilepsy.
 He was declared unfit for military service though in a claim he filed after the war Zamoth said he had to flee to Maryland to avoid being made to serve.
 During that time it is not likely that Luther went with him.

-Luther appears in the 1880 census and the 1880 Agricultural Schedule near White Stone working as a sharecropper.
+Luther appears in the 1880 census and the 1880 Agricultural Schedule working as a farmer.
 He has 80 tilled acres with 75 wooded acres as part of the farm.
 Cash value of the farm is $2,000, cash value of Luther's farming tools is $15.
 A note says that he was not in cultivation in 1879.
 It does not appear that he was the owner of the land.
 He is listed in the next numbered dwelling after Michael and Emma Wilder and living by himself.
 It might have been possible that he had built a small home and taken over farming Michael's property.

 In April of 1885 Luther purchased from James H. Wiley .94 of an acre of land near the public road leading to Carter's Creek Wharf (today called Irvington) for $97.